Meet the Chamberlain Campus President: Catherine Holton

 You started in a diploma program and you’re now working on your Doctor of Education degree.
 Why is continuing education important for nurses?

-Healthcare is constantly changing, ever evolving, and what more important job can you have then to care for the soul of another human being.
+Healthcare is constantly changing, ever-evolving, and what more important job can you have than to care for the soul of another human being.
 You need to know the most that you can so that you give the very best care to the person in that bed or in that office.
 I tell every student that the degree you are earning is great, but don’t stop there.

 What drew you to Chamberlain?

 Nursing education is really at a very important stage.
 We’ve been talking about a Bachelor of Science in Nursing being the entry-to-practice since the 50s.
 But, I think it will likely happen in my working lifetime and it’s exciting to be a part of that change and with a college with as great a reputation as Chamberlain.